Sustaining Water Supplies in the Drylands through revival of Traditional Water Harvesting Systems

 5.2.
 The success of the traditional water harvesting systems has been due to the involvement of the community at large.
 The community in many villages regulated water harvesting, distribution, and use.
 Before the onset of monsoon, the catchment of the tanks needed to be cleaned of all waste and rubbish.
 Similarly disiltation of tanks, ponds, cleaning of baoris, nadis, kundis, etc., and their repairs would be carried out by the entire community, in an annual or biannual operation just prior to the monsoon.
 In many villages where people had cared to maintain their traditional water systems, even after the arrival of piped water supply systems, there is no drinking water scarcity.
 But in the villages that had neglected their traditional systems, the drying up of the Rajasthan canal had meant waterless pipes and hence an acute water crisis.

 Om Prakash Sharma is Country Director, Wells for India – India Office.
-Om Prakash is carrying 25years of experience working in drylands of India with various civil societies.
+Om Prakash has 25 years of experience working in drylands of India with various civil societies.
 Being a professionally trained Civil Engineer, he has developed his expertise in socio technical solution to water issues specially blending traditional water harvesting wisdom with modern technologies

 Wells for India is an international development organization supporting small scale rain water harvesting, livelihood, education and health projects in India for last 30 years.